The Ofcom Broadcasting Code (with the Cross-promotion Code and the On Demand Programme Service Rules)

-Programmes broadcast prior to 9 May 2016 (or 22 March 2017 in the case of Section Five and Section Six) are covered by the version of the Code that was in force at the date of broadcast.
-See our Legacy Codes for previous versions of the Broadcasting Code.
+Programmes broadcast prior to 23:00 on 31 December 2020 are covered by the version of the Code that was in force at the date of broadcast.
+See our legacy codes for previous versions of the Broadcasting Code.

 Ofcom is required under the Communications Act 2003 (as amended) ("the Act") and the Broadcasting Act 1996 (as amended) ("the 1996 Act") to draw up a code for television and radio, covering standards in programmes, sponsorship, product placement in television programmes, fairness and privacy.
 This Code is to be known as the Ofcom Broadcasting Code ("the Code").